silb-danny/Tur-lang/README.md

 the project comes with to example scripts,

-1. one of which shows a turing machine that multiplies to uniary numbers.
+1. multiplier.txt -  a turing machine that multiplies two uniary numbers and writes the result at the end of the turing tape.
-2. the other
+2. BinAnd.txt - a turing machine that does the binary and operation on two binary numbers and writes the result at the end of the turing tape.

 # Syntax Explanation: